 6) Comforters – When it comes to your little one getting some sleep on a long journey, make sure they have whatever comforters they like to help them settle.
 This could be their favourite blanket, a special cuddly toy or even just a dummy.
 If you have room, pack a small pillow to make it easier for them to nod off on a flight.
 Calmer flights are in sight!

 7) Sleep patterns – This may be more difficult if you are going on a long-haul flight, but wherever possible try and keep to your child’s normal sleep pattern as best as you can.
 Try and book flight times that aren’t too antisocial so that your child will easily adapt once you arrive at your destination.

 8) Medicine – If your child suffers from travel sickness or struggles to get to sleep when travelling, make sure you pack some medicine that will help them to feel better and also help to ease them off to sleep.
-Calpol is the perfect child-friendly solution to making little tots feel as good as new again if they’re feeling a bit under the weather.
+Check with your doc, nurse or pharmacist for the best options for your child.

 9) Pack extra clothing – It’s worth packing a spare set of clothes or some extra pairs of pants if going on a long journey with toddlers, just in case your child has an accident or an in-flight meal is tipped onto a lap!
 Accidents happen, and they are much easier to deal with if you have some back-up clothes to tackle the situation, without your child having to walk around in soiled clothes.
 Not toilet trained yet?
 A few extra nappies are a good idea too!
 Thankfully, there are some extras you don't have to pack – add the extras that are right for you.